 What about my noise level?
 All artists will be asked to use headphones when playing music.
 Construction-related noise is discouraged Monday through Friday 9:00 am – 1:00 pm (while school tours are underway).

-Is the common area available for me to put up my work?
+Is the common area available for me to work?
 Yes.
 If there is a lot of interest in this, we may ask that you use a calendar to avoid conflicts.

 Can I choose my studio?
 We will ask you to rank your preferences.